-I included this quote/pic of Maya Angelou in a session I ran recently on emotional intelligence (EQ).
+I included this quote/pic of Maya Angelou in a session I ran recently on emotional intelligence (EQ), in relation to how to establish rapport.
 One of the key components of EQ as you’re no doubt aware is establishing rapport and connecting with others, to our mutual benefit, and I’d like to share a few suggestions and ideas here about how we might go about doing this.

 These social skills, and indeed being emotionally intelligent in general, are likely to help us perform to the best of our ability both at work and outside work, and encourage the same in others.

 So, what messages do we wish to convey when we’re conversing/interacting with others to establish rapport and connect?
 Here are a few examples:

 ✨“I respect you

 ✨I hear you

 ✨We share common ground

 ✨I am with you”